Andy2887/Redis-Clone/README.md

 # Stream operations
 > XADD stream_key 1526919030474-0 temperature 36 humidity 95
 "1526919030474-0"
+> XADD stream_key * foo bar
+# Note: When you use redis-cli in shell, you should type "*" instead of *.
+# If you use *, The shell is expanding the * wildcard to match all files in your current directory.
+# This is a shell expansion issue, not a problem with my code.
+The * is being interpreted by shell before it reaches redis-cli
 > XRANGE mystream - +
 1) 1) "1680000000000-0"
    2) 1) "field1"